laher/goxc/README.md

  * goxc performs several tasks, which can be summarised as follows:
     * validate (several tasks) -> cross-compile (one task called 'xc') -> package (several tasks)
  * For a list of tasks, run `goxc -h tasks`
- * For details about each task, run goxc -h <taskname>

 Outcome
 -------